chris-madden/Data-API-Documentation-Project-3rd-Year/README.md

 ######Returns

-An array of JSON objects
+An array of JSON objects with carpark information

 ######Sample Response